-(My very-late-night interview with the inimitable Wolfman Jack, who died in 1995 at age 57, includes priceless tales from his early days in radio.
-I conducted the interview in 1976, backstage after an Eagles concert in Saratoga Springs, NY, and first published this piece the same year.)
+(My late-night August 1974 interview with the inimitable Wolfman Jack, who died in 1995 at age 57, includes priceless tales from his early days in radio.
+We talked backstage after an Eagles concert in Saratoga Springs, New York.)

-About a decade and a half ago, a Brooklyn car washer named Bob Smith got his start in radio with a $15-a-week stint at Newark’s WNJR.
+About a decade and a half ago, a Brooklyn car washer named Bob Smith got his start in radio with a $15-a-week stint at Newark, New Jersey’s WNJR.
 Today, known as Wolfman Jack, he boasts an annual income well into six figures and a reputation as perhaps the most famous rock disc jockey of all time.

 When did you begin to become interested in radio?

 Back in that era, when I was growing up, that was probably the best radio era that ever was.
 I mean, they were super jocks, man.
 Really captured the whole thing, you know what I mean?
 That’s what the art form was all about.
 Those people.
 Remember Jocko?
 And Rosko?
 Remember guys on the West Coast?
-The Mangnificent Montagu and, I mean, really great jocks.
+The Magnificent Montague and, I mean, really great jocks.

 How did you get your start in radio?

 Well, I hung around WNJR in Newark, which is a black station.
 Hung around WOOK in Washington, D.C., another black station.
 And I went to work in Newport News, Virginia, WYOU for about a year.
 And then I started at XERF, Del Rio, Texas, in 1959.
-That’s wehre I really started; that’s where the Woflman was born.
+That’s where I really started; that’s where the Wolfman was born.